NEONScience/NEON-Data-Skills/tutorials/Python/neonUtilities/neonUtilitiesPython.md

 Before starting, you will need:

 1. Python 3 installed.
 It is probably possible to use this workflow in Python 2, but these instructions were developed and tested using 3.6.4.
 2. R installed.
 You don't need to have ever used it directly.
 We tested using R 3.4.3, but most other recent versions should also work.
-3. rpy2 installed.
-Run the line below from the command line.
-It won't run within Jupyter, the error message is shown for clarity.
-It also likely will not work on Windows, see next section if you are running Windows.
+3. `rpy2` installed.
+Run the line below from the command line, it won't run within Jupyter.
+See <a href="https://docs.python.org/3/installing/" target="_blank">Python documentation</a> for more information on how to install packages.
+`rpy2` often has install problems on Windows, see "Windows Users" section below if you are running Windows.
-4. You may need to install `pip` first, if you don't have it installed already.
+4. You may need to install `pip` before installing `rpy2`, if you don't have it installed already.

 From the command line, run: